George Rhoads: Audiokinetic ball machine sculptures

+In 1990, Rhoads created a kinetic rolling ball sculpture titled Newton's Dream that was installed at the Franklin Institute in Philadelphia.
+It was replaced with a pair of new machines, jointly titled Newton's Convergence, in 2017.

-Over the last fifty years, Rhoads' sculptures have been installed in public spaces and private collections around the world.
+Rhoads' sculptures have been installed in public spaces and private collections around the world.
 The pieces range in size from small wall-mounted sculptures to machines that fill entire rooms and span multiple stories.
 Some of his work belongs to permanent museum collections at institutions like the Museum of Modern Art in New York and the Art Institute of Chicago.
-Nearly all of his sculptures are still in operation today, and have been noted for their popularity with the public.
+Nearly all of his sculptures are still in operation and they have been noted for their popularity with the public.

-In 2007, Creative Machines (located in Tucson, Arizona) took over the creation of Rhoads' sculptures, and continues the tradition of Rhoads' artwork today.
-The company continues to use the techniques developed by George Rhoads in their ball machine sculptures by incorporating similar fabrication methods, design elements, and strategies for making reliable, long lasting sculptures.
+In 2007, Creative Machines (located in Tucson, Arizona) took over the creation of Rhoads' sculptures and continues the tradition of Rhoads' artwork.
+The company continues to use the techniques developed by Rhoads in its ball machine sculptures by incorporating similar fabrication methods, design elements and strategies for making reliable, long lasting sculptures.

 Death

 Rhoads died at his son's home in Chinon, France, on July 9, 2021, at the age of 95.